The Importance of Education Continuity

-As is the case in many countries, Cambodia has now closed its schools and this has implications for our GATE projects and the scholarship recipients.
+As is the case in many countries, Cambodia closed its schools during the pandemic and this had implications for our GATE projects and the scholarship recipients.

-Education continuity during times of emergencies such as we are seeing with the corona virus pandemic should be a fundamental right for children.
+Education continuity during times of emergencies should be a fundamental right for children.

 It not only ensures students’ academic and cognitive growth, but has a significant impact on their psychological wellbeing.